OwlcatOpenSource/WrathModificationTemplate/README.md

 * if you want to use Owlcat's MonoBehaviours (i.e. UnitSpawner) you must inherit from it and use child class defined in your assembly

-* place an object with component **OwlcatModificationMaterialsInBundleAsset** in every scene which contains Renderers
+* place an object with component **OwlcatModificationMaterialsInSceneFixer** in every scene which contains Renderers

 ### Helpers